📚 Books listed on the website are not necessarily in stock and may need to be ordered 📚 (1/2)

 As the Taliban approached Kabul in August 2021, a women's writing group in Afghanistan came together through their online group chat to ask of news and the safety of everyone.
 Over the following year, they took refuge in this group and shared their daily reality after the fall of Kabul.
 This is their collective diary of that time.
 They share stories of protest, fight, resistance and solidarity through the most unimaginably difficult of times.

-*Soon to be a BBC Radio 4 Book of the Week*
+* A BBC Radio 4 Book of the Week *

-'A real-time, moving and intimate portrait of a year living under the Taliban, communicated via clandestine WhatsApp messages'
+'A real-time, moving and intimate portrait of a year living under the Taliban'

 DUA LIPA'S SERVICE95